Tools and Utilities

 • Install

-• Change configuration file
+• Change the configuration file

 • Initialize tool